pcarbo/lgsmfear/README.md

 in the pedigree are not identical by descent (IBD).
 This pedigree fragment is added to the pedigree to circumvent this restriction.

-+ [qtls.csv](data/qtls.csv) SNPs with the strongest support for being QTLs based on the initial QTL mapping.
++ [qtls.csv](data/qtls.csv) SNPs showing the strongest support for being QTLs based on the initial mapping.

 + [F34.idcf.RData](data/F34.idcf.RData) Identity coefficients for F34
-  cross calculated using the **cic** function in QTLRel.
+  cross obtained by running script [compute.idcf.R](code/compute.idcf.R).

 ###Overview of R source code files